-Alleged breaches in non-academic student conduct and/or professional integrity should be reported in a timely manner to the director of student services, who will conduct a preliminary investigation.
+Alleged breaches in non-academic student conduct and/or professional integrity should be reported in a timely manner to the assistant dean of admissions and student services, who will conduct a preliminary investigation.
 Failure to report alleged breaches in a timely manner could impede the school's ability to investigate or substantiate the allegations.
-The director of student services may consult with the associate dean of academic affairs.
-If further investigation is required, the director of student services, in collaboration with the associate dean of academic affairs, may then appoint an ad hoc committee consisting of two faculty members and chaired by an additional faculty member.
-If such a committee is appointed, the director of student services will inform the accused person in writing of the allegations against him/her, the name(s) of those who reported the charges, and the date, time, and place of the hearing on these charges.
+The assistant dean of admissions and student services may consult with the associate dean of academic affairs.
+If further investigation is required, the assistant dean of admissions and student services, in collaboration with the associate dean of academic affairs, may then appoint an ad hoc committee consisting of two faculty members and chaired by an additional faculty member.
+If such a committee is appointed, the assistant dean of admissions and student services will inform the accused student in writing of the allegations against the accused, the name(s) of those who reported the charges, and the date, time, and place of the hearing on these charges.
 If further investigation is not required, the person reporting the alleged breach will be notified of that fact in writing.